 Our operations are comprised of three geographic operating segments in the United States, Europe and Japan.
 Revenue is derived from our Injection Molding, CNC Machining, 3D Printing and Sheet Metal product lines.
 Injection Molding revenue consists of sales of custom injection molds and injection-molded parts.
 CNC Machining revenue consists of sales of CNC-machined custom parts.
-3D Printing revenue consists of sales of 3D-printed parts.
-Sheet Metal revenue consists of sales of fabricated sheet metal custom parts.
-Our revenue is generated from a diverse customer base, with no single customer company representing more than 2% of our total revenue in 2018.
-Our historical and current efforts to increase revenue have been directed at gaining new customers and selling to our existing customer base by increasing marketing and selling activities, including:
+3D Printing revenue consists of sales of fabricated sheet metal custom parts.
+Our revenue is generated from a diverse customer base, with no single customer company representing more than 2% of our total revenue in 2017.
+Our historical and current efforts to increase revenue have been directed at gaining new customers and selling to our existing customer base by increasing marketing and selling activities, including.

-- the introduction of our 3D Printing product line through our acquisition of FineLine in 2014; - expanding 3D printing to Europe through our acquisition of Alphaform in October 2015; - the introduction of our Sheet Metal product line through our acquisition of RAPID in 2017; - continuously improving the usability of our product lines such as our web-centric applications; and - expanding the breadth and scope of our products by adding more sizes and materials to our offerings.
+- the introduction of our 3D Printing product line through our acquisition of FineLine in 2014; - expanding internationally through our acquisition of Alphaform in October 2015; - the introduction of our Sheet Metal product line through our acquisition of RAPID in 2017; - · continuously improving the usability of our product lines such as our web-centric applications; and - · expanding the breadth and scope of our products by adding more sizes and materials to our offerings

-During 2018, we served 45,968 unique product developers and engineers who purchased our products through our web-based customer interface, an increase of 22.5% over the same period in 2017.

-During 2017, we served 37,538 unique product developers and engineers who purchased our products through our web-based customer interface, an increase of 19.3% over the same period in 2016.
+During 2017, we served 37,267 unique product developers and engineers who purchased our products through our web-based customer interface, an increase of 18.5% over the same period in 2016.
+The information does not include 3D Printing, Injection Molding and Sheet Metal customers, principally related to our recent acquisitions, who do not utilize our web-based interface.

 During 2016, we served 31,457 unique product developers and engineers who purchased our products through our web-based customer interface, an increase of 15.5% over the same period in 2015.
+The information does not include 3D Printing and Injection Molding customers resulting from the Alphaform acquisition who do not utilize our web-based interface.

-The 2016 information does not include 3D Printing and Injection Molding customers resulting from the Alphaform acquisition who do not utilize our web-based interface.
+During 2015, we served 27,235 unique product developers and engineers who purchased our products through our web-based customer interface, an increase of 26.0% over the same period in 2014.
+The information does not include 3D Printing and Injection Molding customers resulting from the Alphaform acquisition who do not utilize our web-based interface.